 The Swiss Alps

-To be sure, choosing the best places in the Swiss Alps is just as difficult a task, whether you select a specific region (like Bern or Lucerne, for example) or decide on a whim.
+Choosing the best places in the Swiss Alps is a surprisingly difficult task, whether you select a specific region (like Bern or Lucerne, for example) or decide on a whim.
 Bianca’s family has always been partial to places near Zurich, such as Melchsee-Frutt, Engelberg and Appenzell, though many travelers head immediately to famous mountain regions, most notably the Matterhorn (and nearby Zermatt).
-If you’re planning a 1 week itinerary for Switzerland, keep in mind that the Alps are a lot bigger than they look, even in the larger-than-life pictures on this Switzerland travel blog—you might not have time to see everything you want!

 If your Switzerland travel plan doesn’t include the Italian-speaking canton of Ticino, do what you can to change it.
 It took me nearly 10 years to make it to the place I now affectionately call the “Swiss Riviera,” though in some ways this is a good thing—it’s definitely more a 30-something destination than a 20-something one.